mayuuu05/Galaxia_space_App/README.md

-# 🌌 Space App Galaxia 🚀
+# 🌌 Space Application Galaxia 🚀
 Explore the wonders of the universe with **Galaxia** – a captivating space exploration app designed to take you on a virtual journey through the cosmos.
 From stunning galaxies to breathtaking nebulae, experience the universe like never before! 🌠

 ## ✨ Features